deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 I caught myself nodding my agreement and shut the gesture down.
 It would show up on the record and negatively impact my next performance evaluation.
-"I get the impression that station 442 is not the only place where you-"
+"I get the impression that station 442 is not the only place where you---"

 I was interrupted by an alarm.
 Three short howls of noise---the attack alarm.